 Alright, I'm gonna go ahead and remove.
 You can see the outline of the pistols and magazine.
 I'm just gonna go ahead I couldn't really get under there so I'm going to connect those up.

-Again, the know will not be cut out because it's higher than the actual speed loader.
+Again, the knot will not be cut out because it's higher than the actual speed loader.

-And now we're gonna take a exacto knife, go ahead and cut through there.
-Now I want to cut on the inside fact, I'm not only gonna cut on the inside, I may even have just a little bit of a space.
+And now we're gonna take an Exacto knife, go ahead and cut through there.
+Now I want to cut on the inside fact, I'm not only gonna cut on the inside, but I may also even have just a little bit of space.

 When you outline it, it's too far over so I don't want it too big but I'm gonna go ahead and poke that through and I just place, replace that blade so it's very sharp.

 I just kinda cut up and down, got my middle finger behind it just to hold in place and being careful not to jab myself.
 My seven year old will love that, there's a little that came out one piece.
 So now you can see we're gonna start over and do it again with the 380.

 So now I got all the pieces cut out and like I said, you can see where I tried to come very conservatively inside that marker that I made, just to make sure that it's not over cut.

 This is the reverse, I've got the case.
 And you can see I'm just gonna turn that around, kind of fit it in.
 Let's see how these fit.
 Right there, if they wanted that Ruger and willing to stick out.